taufik-nurrohman/markdown/README.md

 ~~~

 The `to.php` file is optional and is used to convert HTML to Markdown.
 If you just want to convert Markdown to HTML, you
 don’t need to include this file.
+This feature is experimental and is provided as a complementary feature, as there is
+function `json_encode()` besides function `json_decode()`.
+The Markdown result may not satisfy everyone, but it can be
+discussed further.

 Options
 -------